-As of December 31, 2021, The InterGroup Corporation ("InterGroup"), a public company, owns approximately 75.0% of the outstanding common shares of Portsmouth.
-As of December 31, 2021, the Company's Chairman of the Board and Chief Executive Officer, John V. Winfield, owns approximately 2.5% of the outstanding common shares of the Company.
-Mr. Winfield also serves as the President, Chairman of the Board and Chief Executive Officer of InterGroup and owns approximately 68.1% of the outstanding common shares of InterGroup as of December 31, 2021.
+As of March 31, 2022, The InterGroup Corporation ("InterGroup"), a public company, owns approximately 75.0% of the outstanding common shares of Portsmouth.
+As of March 31, 2022, the Company's Chairman of the Board and Chief Executive Officer, John V. Winfield, owns approximately 2.5% of the outstanding common shares of the Company.
+Mr. Winfield also serves as the President, Chairman of the Board and Chief Executive Officer of InterGroup and owns approximately 67.6% of the outstanding common shares of InterGroup as of March 31, 2022.

-There have been no material changes to the Company's significant accounting policies during the six months ended December 31, 2021.
+There have been no material changes to the Company's significant accounting policies during the nine months ended March 31, 2022.
 Please refer to the Company's Annual Report on Form 10-K for the year ended June 30, 2021 for a summary of the significant accounting policies.
-Certain prior year amounts have been reclassified for consistency with the current period presentation on the condensed consolidated balance sheet.
+Certain prior year amounts have been reclassified for consistency with the current period presentation on the condensed consolidated balance sheet and condensed consolidated statement of cash flow.
 Other investment, net of \$20,000 as of June 30, 2021 was reclassed to Other asset, net.
-Finance leases of \$664,000 as of June 30, 2021 was reclassed to Accounts payable and other liabilities - Justice of \$7,440,000 as of June 30, 2021 was reclassed to Accounts payable and other liabilities.
+Finance leases of \$664,000 as of June 30, 2021 was reclassed to Accounts payable and other liabilities.
+Accounts payable and other liabilities - Justice of \$7,440,000 as of June 30, 2021 was reclassed to Accounts payable and other liabilities.
 Related party notes payable of \$10,738,000 as of June 30, 2021 is presented separately as \$6,650,000 Related party note payable - InterGroup and \$4,088,000 Related party notes payable.
 These reclassifications had no effect on the reported results of operations and financial position.